pjdunne/3rdYearDataAndML/week01/DSML1-notes.md

     - Recommended books including online and legally free resoucres
 	- Blackboard (BB)
 	- Discussion Board on BB

+* Feedback including Assessment
+	- Final exam as the only (?) marked (summative) assessment
+	- Mid-term project, no marks, for (formative) feedback only.
+	- Finishing python notebooks.
+Replaces problem sheets.
+No individual feedbak given.
+	- Anything else?

+* Plagiarism and Group Work
+	- What is Plagiarism in terms of marked work (summative feedback) for this course ?
+	- Group work.
+Encouraged but what are the boundaries?
+	- Internet material including from students on closely related course (earlier years of this course or related MRes coure)

 ## Programming

 A reminder of key elements.
-Simple exercises.
+Simple exercises. ** How do we make this interesting? **

+* Use of Jupyter notebooks and python.
 * Reading data in and out
+* Any more pandas?
 * Plotting basics
-* Use of Jupyter notebooks and python.
 * Anything else needed from later part of the course?